cucac/truenas-influxdb-grafana/README.md

 # Customize TrueNAS dashboard with Grafana and influxDB
-This is how to create your own customized TrueNAS dashboard using Grafana and influxDb time series database.
-In order to create your own TrueNAS dashboard, you can view my failproof step-by-step instructions how-to video on my YouTube channel
+Do you want to customize TrueNAS dashboard?
+Do you want to setup your own TrueNAS dashboard on any tablet?
+This readme is to show you how to create your own customized TrueNAS dashboard using Grafana and influxDb time series database.
+You can also view step-by-step instructions video on my YouTube channel which is divided into 3 parts.

 Part 1: https://www.youtube.com/watch?v=xN47J-Tp2oU (setting up logging server system)
 Part 2: https://www.youtube.com/watch?v=G7Y69_w_N-c (setting up Current Disk Temperature panel)